NeoGeographyToolkit/StereoPipeline/docs/tools/corr_eval.rst

 Several quality metrics are supported.

 - Normalized cross-correlation (NCC).
-For each left image pixel find the normalized cross-correlation between the patch of dimensions given by the kernel size around that pixel and corresponding patch in the right image as determined by the disparity at that pixel.
+For each left aligned image pixel find the normalized cross-correlation between the patch of dimensions given by the kernel size around that pixel and corresponding patch in the right aligned image, as determined by the disparity at that pixel.
 A higher value means a more reliable disparity.

   Since the disparity is floating-point, bilinear interpolation is used in the right image.
 Pixels with nodata values and out-of-range